 The Aswan region was a major source of granite and quarries were located on both sides of the Nile.
 There are unfinished monuments that were abandoned in the quarrying process and there are a large number of inscriptions which include records of quarrying, military expeditions, personal records of local officials, and dedications to local deities.

-Architectural remains include the Temple of Isis, dating from the reign of Ptolemy III (246-222 BC) and Ptolemy IV (221-204 BC) and a Byzantine town wall.
+Architectural remains include the temple of Isis, dating from the reign of Ptolemy III (246-222 BCE) and Ptolemy IV (221-204 BCE) and a Byzantine town wall.

 Cecil, Lady William 1903.
 Report on the work done at Aswân.
 Annales du Service des Antiquités de l'Égypte 4, 51-73.

 Cecil, Lady William 1905.
 Report of work done at Aswan during the first months of 1904.
 Annales du Service des Antiquités de l'Égypte 6, 273-283.